filanovskiy/terraform-oci-bds/README.md

 10) to ssh to edge node, run:
 `ssh -i userdata/demoBDSkey opc@<edge ip address>`

+In case you want to deploy client roles on the edge nodes (reccomended) you have to run follow script:

+`ssh -i userdata/demoBDSkey opc@<edge ip address> /home/opc/add-to-cm.sh`

 11) For login from Edge node to utility node run:

 `ssh -i .ssh/bdsKey opc@$CM_IP`